WolfTech-Innovations/cybr/README.md

 - Distribute copies
 - Distribute modified versions

-This project is community-driven and welcomes contributions.
+This project is licensed under GPL-3.0 and welcomes contributions.

 [![Copyrighted.com Registered & Protected](https://static.copyrighted.com/badges/125x75/04.png)](https://app.copyrighted.com/work/GW0cSbajaE2ZDg9X "Copyrighted.com Registered & Protected")

 ---

-**Note**: Cybr is not affiliated with or endorsed by Debian, i3, KDE, Valve, Discord, or any upstream projects.
+**Note**: Cybr is not affiliated with or endorsed by Debian, GNOME, Phosh, Liquorix, Valve, Discord, or any upstream projects.
 All trademarks belong to their respective owners.
 Steam and the Steam logo are trademarks of Valve Corporation.

-**Made with ❤️ for the gaming community**
+**Made for the mobile gaming community**